Edward Hindley (1858-1935)

 This is an initial draft of a story about my great grandfather ... my gleanings must involve many omissions, errors, inaccuracies & misinterpretations ... but this is 'only a story' written for my great grandchildren ... perhaps they will correct all the mistakes? ... at least they will have a start point for their project - four words, 'education and compound interest' ... supposedly first uttered by Edward Hindley as his yarns were spun, then recounted much later by ancient Eda in tales she told ... almost meaningless to most youngsters, until they themselves reach reflective old age.

-For sure, complex traffic fluxed around rural Cheshire in Edward's time, and from the social interactions of ordinary folk, emerged new technology and new organisation ... bits of this newness were useful and survived as history that was remembered, the many other bits were ignominiously forgotten; we only see the successes ... the innovative survival 'know how' of Evolutionary Economics ...
+For sure, complex traffic fluxed around rural Cheshire in Edward's time, and from the social interactions of ordinary folk, emerged new technology and new organisation ... bits of this newness were useful and survived as history that was remembered, the many other bits were ignominiously forgotten.
+We only see the successes that survived ... the survival 'know how' was the lasting insight of Charles Darwin, noted in our Evolutionary Economics ...

 In this way, unnoticed, these little local activities of inconspicuous folk like the Hindleys created ripples & a few waves, some of which turned into tsunamis ... the past was always fascinating because nobody ever knew in advance about the unknowable future ... but from the past, more was known about the future than was ever said ... everyone knew about happiness & sadness, excitement & fear, pride & anger, satisfaction & hunger, love & hate ... as long as there were folk there were Darwin's undeniable survival emotions, not thoughts but feelings, no one could deny that ... no one could change that ...

-... and thus from the past everyone can learn about those raging universal feelings which entangled all decisions ...
+... and thus from the past everyone could learn about those raging universal feelings which entangled all decisions ...

 For certain, Edward Hindley knew a thing or two about such emotions which linked the past to the future ... endless time was a strange bedfellow ... think about it?